(Click on the names below to read the full review)

 Trader Sam’s Tiki Juju from Adventureland Trading Company – Part of a special promotion called Adventureland Trading Company, Trader Sam’s sold JuJuJuice that came with a tiki charm.

-New “Adventureland” Tiki Merchandise from Disney – The Disney Store recently released a boatload of new Adventureland-themed merchandise that includes glasses, tiki mugs, pillows, plates and more.
+New “Adventureland” Tiki Merchandise from Disney – Adventureland-themed merchandise that included glasses, tiki mugs, pillows, plates and more.